protesilaos/dotfiles/README.md

 Custom desktop session centred around BSPWM and Emacs
 =====================================================

+**UPDATE 2019-11-12:** I switched from Debian to Void Linux.
+All references to Debian will be removed and lots of things will be refactored accordingly.

 **UPDATE 2019-10-23:** I produced a video where, among others, I talked about my outlook concerning my BSPWM session (and this repo).
 Some _major breaking changes_ are in the works.
 Please watch and remember